codacy/codacy-sqlfluff/README.md

 exclude_rules = LT01,RF01
 ```

-It will run for all existing rules, excluding LT01 and RF01, for the dialect oracle
+It will run for all existing rules, excluding LT01 and RF01, for the dialect Oracle

 ## Usage